-Over 30,000 maintenance and repairs professionals work in Virginia.
+Over 30,000 maintenance and repair professionals work in Virginia.
 While that may sound like a lot, the concentration of handypeople in this state is relatively low compared to the total population.

 If you’re wondering what type of work can a handyman do legally, the answer is that most handymen in Virginia don’t need a professional license.
 However, you will likely need a Virginia contractor license if you want to take on larger jobs.

 To learn more about the state’s licensing and insurance requirements, read through this guide covering the following topics:

 - Do you need a license to be a handyman?